owntracks/booklet/docs/guide/quicksetup.md

         owntracks/jane/nokia {"_type":"location","SSID":"mywifi","alt":154,"batt":53,"conn":"w","created_at":1706856299,"lat":48.856826,"lon":2.292713,"tid":"j1","tst":1706856298,"vel":0}

 - the output on your system will differ.
 The first part before the first space, is called the [topic](topics.md) name.
-This is an "address" to which your app publishes data, and each user on your system has a unique topic which has three parts: the constant `owntracks`, followed by the username, and the device name.
+This is a kind of "address" to which your app publishes data, and each user on your system has a unique topic which has three parts: the constant `owntracks`, followed by the username, and the device name.
 After the initial space comes the actual location data your phone published.
-Let's format that neatly: you see the data includes a time stamp (`tst`), latitude and longitude (`lat`, `lon`), and a whole bunch of other values [you can look up](https://owntracks.org/booklet/tech/json) if you wish.
+Let's format that neatly: you see the data includes a time stamp (`tst`), latitude and longitude (`lat`, `lon`), and a whole bunch of other values [you can look up](../tech/json.md#_typelocation) if you wish.

         {
           "_type": "location",